 The USEA will offer a Graduate division at Championships this year, allowing graduate students to compete in their own division separate from the Championship for undergraduate students.
 In addition to graduate students, the 2020 seniors who lost the chance to compete in the 2020 Championships will be allowed to compete in the graduate division as well.
 The Championship for graduate students will be scored and awarded separately from the Championship for undergraduate students.
 Graduate division competitors must represent a school that is affiliated with the USEA.

 To make this year’s Championships memorable, the USEA will be awarding a commemorative Senior gift to every 2020 Senior student competing at the Championships.
-The USEA will also offer the Mentorship Program for the first time during the Championships.

 Will a new school come and claim the Championship title?
 Or will Auburn University make history and win for the third time?
 It’s anyone’s game come May 27!